 FAQs

-• “D&C” means “dilation and curettage,” which is a surgical procedure used for abortions in the first trimester of pregnancy.
-It is also the procedure used to treat many miscarriages in the first trimester.
-In states with abortion bans, some doctors are hesitating to perform this safe and common procedure because they fear losing their licenses or going to prison.
+• “D&C” means “dilation and curettage,” which is a surgical procedure used for some abortions.
+It is also the procedure used to treat some miscarriages.
+In states with abortion bans, some doctors hesitate to perform this safe and common procedure because they fear paying fines, losing their licenses, and going to prison.

 • I use the term to signify that most people who can get pregnant use the word “woman” to identify themselves, but some trans or nonbinary people, for example, may not.